 All iSchool graduate courses are acceptable electives.
-Students can also take up to 6 credits of specific graduate courses from other Syracuse University schools, such as Whitman School of Management and the College of Engineering and Computer Science, as electives toward their MS in Information Management or MS in Information Management: Executive Track.
+Students can also take up to six credits of specific graduate courses from other Syracuse University schools, such as Whitman School of Management, as electives toward their MS in Information Management.
 Students must choose courses that meet their graduate requirements.
 Permission to register for the courses is also required.

 MS in Information Management students will acquire competencies in the following:

-- Management of technology: Students will integrate technical and solution-oriented concepts with the principles of management, strategy, and financial analysis.
-They will apply these concepts in the analysis of complex management case studies and problems and be able to analyze, compare, evaluate, and clearly articulate the relative value of IT investment alternatives.
+- Management of Technology: Integrate technical and solution development concepts with the principles of management, strategy, and financial analysis; apply these concepts in the analysis of management case studies and problems; analyze, compare, evaluate, and clearly articulate the relative value of IT investment alternatives.

-- Organizational context of information management: Students will be able to articulate the environmental forces that affect the application of IT solutions.
-Such forces include demographic, social, economic, and ethical factors, as well as local, national, and international information policy and regulation.
+- Environmental Context of IM: Explain how demographic, social, economic, and ethical factors, as well as local, national, and international information policy and regulation, affect information technology solutions.

-- Information literacy, analysis, and problem solving: Students will be able to find, organize, manage, evaluate, and use information resources effectively for the solution of professional problems.
+- Information Literacy, Analysis, and Problem-Solving: Find, organize, manage, evaluate, and use information resources critically and effectively for the solution of professional problems.

 Start Earning Your Master’s Online

 Now is the time to advance your education and career through the iSchool.